-Make sure you’ve got your estimate to hand when you order your carpet, to help you keep the budget on track.
+Make sure you’ve got your estimate to hand when you order your carpet.

 Discuss the quote with the retailer to make sure you have everything you need, and that you’re not paying for services you don’t want.

-You can search free of charge to find a reliable carpet fitter you can trust.
+You can use our Which?
+Trusted Traders search tool, below, to find a reliable carpet fitter you can trust.
 All Which?
 Trusted Traders go through a rigorous assessment process that includes credit and customer reference checks, as well as a visit from a qualified assessor.